kevinadrianpl/personal-website/content/post/Hello Game World.md

 +++

 So why game development as a side project?
 <!-- more -->

+## Technical Skill Enhancement

 As an enthusiast of both tech and gaming, I've decided to start my adventure in game development as a side project during my free time.
 This aims to not only improve my technical skills such as coding and design but also a bit of fun since I have always enjoyed gaming.

-# Technical Skill Enhancement

 - Programming Proficiency
 Game development involves coding in various languages so enhancing my proficiency in programming specifics such as object-oriented programming (OOP), scripting languages like Python or C#, and game-specific languages such as GML (GameMaker Language) will definitely benefit me professionally.